-If you think we’re going to be talking about looking at a swinging pocket watch and being completely unconscious, let me tell you beforehand that… not at all!
+If you think we’re going to be talking about looking at a swinging watch and being completely unconscious, I’d like to forewarn you… not at all!

-A language lesson under hypnosis strongly resembles a traditional language lesson: a teacher reads a text—once, twice, or thrice—then comes back to the key expressions and the grammar to be remembered in the text.
-Finally, during the last minutes, the teacher is entirely at the disposal to answer any of the student’s questions.
-So, how is a language lesson under hypnosis different?
+A language lesson under hypnosis strongly resembles a classic language lesson: a teacher readfs a text, once, twice, thrice, then comes back to the key expressions and the grammar to be remembered in the text.
+Finally, during the last minutes, the teacher the teacher is entirely at the disposal to answer any of the student’s question.
+So, how s a language lesson under hypnosis different?

-What’s the point of being under hypnosis to learn a language?
+What;s the interest of being under hypnosis for learning a language?

-First of all, we have to point out that it’s not the actual hypnosis that allows the learning… it’s the teacher (hypnotherapist).
-Hypnosis is simply used to dive students in a state of relaxation which facilitates learning.
-It is especially by being relaxed that students can be set free: they aren’t ashamed of simply letting themselves go and/or making mistakes.
-They are thus more prepared to learn.
+First of all, we have to point out that it’s not the actual hypnosis that allows the learning, it’s the teacher (hypnotherapist).
+The hypnosis is simply used to plonger the students in a state of relaxation which facilitates learning. état de relaxation qui faciliterait l’apprentissag.
+It is especially by being relaxed that students can be freed: they aren’t ashamed ot simply going for it and/or making mistakes.
+They are thus more apt for learning.

 Another important point: during a hypnosis session, students aren’t unconscious.
-They are totally conscious that they are taking part in a language lesson.
-Contrarily, when hypnotized, we often talk about hyperconsciousness or hypervigilance.
-What happens is that students are completely and solely focused on what the teacher is saying.
-Their mind is focused on the lesson, and they don’t get distracted about other things such as not forgetting about buying bread on the way back home or about what to cook for the children later on.
+They are totally conscious they they are participating a language lesson.
+Contrarily, when hypnotized, we often talk about hyper conscience or of hyper vigilance.
+What happens is that students are completely and uniquely focused on what the teacher is saying.
+Their mind is focused on the lesson, and it doesn’t get distracted about other things such as not forgetting about buying bread on the way back home or about what to cook for the children later on.
 They are completely concentrated on what they’re hearing, forgetting everything else.
 And that’s how they learn… How?

 Hypnosis or reeducation of the audio camp